A Mexican rice recipe everyone loves, better with brown rice.

-Is it just me, or could you eat a big bowl of Mexican rice as a meal?
-Often relegated to the scoop of semi-forgotten, obligatory add-on to most Mexican meals (at least in American Mexican restaurants), a well-made Mexican rice is flavorful, colorful, and all-around great.
-This easy Mexican (Spanish) rice recipe checks all the boxes — with extra nutrition from brown rice.
+Often relegated to the scoop of semi-forgotten, obligatory add-on to most Mexican meals (at least in American Mexican restaurants), a well-made homemade Mexican rice is flavorful, colorful, and all-around great.
+This easy Mexican (or Spanish) rice recipe checks all the boxes — with extra nutrition from brown rice.

 The short answer is that no one is completely certain why Mexican rice also gets called Spanish rice.
 We do know, however, that the Spanish first brought rice to Mexico in the 1500s, when they began conquering and settling the territory.